nicol-777/FoodHygieneApp/docs/implementation.md

 ## Software Architecture

-Our web application uses a layered architecture style, dividing the application into separate layers, with each layer having a specific role.
+Our web application follows a layered architecture style, dividing the application into separate layers, with each layer having a specific role.
 This design keeps the application organised, reduces the risk of issues, and makes it easier to add new features without disrupting the entire system.